pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/2-hardware-profiles.md

 * Understand what hardware profiles are and why they're important
 * Configure hardware profiles for different workload types
-* Verify that hardware profiles are available for use

 ## What are Hardware Profiles?